Snell brilliant for 7, Padres beat Pujols, Cardinals 1-0

 The left-handed Snell had shut down Pujols and the Cardinals into the seventh, retiring the slugger twice and issuing just two walks.
 But with the Padres shifting the right-handed Pujols, the 42-year-old slugger drove a ball through the wide-open right side of the infield for an easy hit on a 3-1 pitch, Snell’s 107th of the game.

+“I thought if I got a quick inning there I might have gotten into the eighth,” he added.
+“Who knows.
+It’s just tough; 13 strikeouts, like it’s going to be really tough going nine without throwing like 140, 150 (pitches).”

-Juan Yepez followed with a single before Snell struck out Paul DeJong to tie his career-high of 13.
+Juan Yepez followed with a single before Snell struck out Paul DeJong for No. 13.

 Josh Hader pitched a perfect ninth for his 34th save.